LasCC/HackTools/README.md

   </p>
 </div>

+---

+Dear users,

+We're excited to announce a __major revamp__ of our app!
+While we work on the new version, we've deployed the alpha version of the current development branch on hacktools.sh to keep you engaged.

+The new version will feature a __complete redesign__ and entirely __new features__.
+Stay tuned for exciting improvements !

+Thank you for your support !

+---

 ### The all-in-one Red Team browser extension for **Web Pentesters**

 HackTools, is a web extension facilitating your **web application penetration tests**, it includes **cheat sheets** as well as all the **tools** used during a test such as XSS payloads, Reverse shells and much more.